Luka-Gatkuoth/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository includes the first phase of a student project aimed at creating a replica of the AirBnB website.
+In this phase, a backend interface, or console, has been developed to handle program data.
+The console commands enable users to create, update, and delete objects, as well as manage file storage.
+The storage system uses JSON serialization/deserialization to ensure that data is preserved between sessions.

 ---